-Highlights are the Piazza della Rotonda and the Piazza Colonna, with the Column of Marcus Aurelius, after which this square, and thus the district, are named.
+Highlights are the Piazza della Rotonda and the Piazza Colonna, with the Column of Marcus Aurelius, after which this square, and thus indirectly the district, have been named.
 The most important building on the Piazza della Rotonda is the Pantheon, which however belongs to the rione Pigna.
 The Via Sistina is another main street.

-Other tourist sites of note are the San Lorenzo in Lucina church, the Palazzo Chigi.
+Other tourist sites of note are the San Lorenzo in Lucina church, and the Palazzo Chigi.

 Eating and sleeping in the Colonna district

-Due to the presence of the government buildings, hotel accommodation tends to be expensive and hard to come by.
+Due to the presence of the government buildings in the area, hotel accommodation tends to be expensive and hard to come by.
 There are also relatively few eateries in the area.
 This is not really a problem, however, since there is an abundance of restaurants of all kind in the surrounding districts.
-Booking.com offers a vast array of different kinds of accommodation in the centre of Rome.
+Booking.com offers a vast array of different kinds of accommodation in the center of Rome.

 Colonna is one of the most centrally located neighborhoods of the city, so it is easy to walk to most of the sights.
 The district is close to Piazza Venezia, which is a transportation hub.
 There are also many bus lines running along the Via del Tritone.
 The metro stop Barberini is located just outside its boundaries.